Thursday, February 23, 2012

 Pinning

 You heard me.
 Pinning.
 Here a pin, there a pin, everywhere a pin pin.
-It's my newest addiction in my self-diagnosed addictive personality disorder.
+It's the newest addiction in my self-diagnosed addictive personality disorder.
 It's called Pinterest.
 In other words, you pin your interests to an imaginary bulletin board.
-Don't argue with me--it is imaginary and you know it.
+Don't argue with me--it is imaginary, and you know it.
 It's not real, not any more real than this blog is real unless you were to actually print it out.
-You see, it's completely on the internet.
-It's part of the web, the part that entangles you and sucks you in and uses up all of your valuable or in my case not so valuable time.
+You see, it's completely online.
+It's part of the web, the part that entangles you and sucks you in and uses up all of your valuable or, in my case, not so valuable time.
 And suck me in it did.
 I love it.

 I'll take a bit of space here and describe it to you.
-If you haven't heard of it--you are by now saying what???
-And if you have heard of it but aren't into it--maybe this will help explain it a little better and then you'll want to get into it.
+If you haven't heard of it, you're now saying, "What???"
+If you have heard of it but aren't into it, this should help explain it better and make you want to get into it.
 Or if you are reading this way off in the distant future, well then, you'll get a good laugh out of this.

 OK, here goes.
 Imagine a huge bulletin board--in say, a classroom.
-And on this board you have boxes.
+And on this board, you have boxes.
 Let's say you have 20.
-So, you'd have a 4x5 looking area and with each box, you give it a label.
-One might for example say--products I love, or things I want to do, or places I want to go or funny sayings.
+So, you'd have a 4x5 looking area, and with each box, you give it a label.
+One might, for example, say — products I love, things I want to do, places I want to go, or funny sayings.
 Get it?
-So, imagine yourself cutting pictures out of magazines and using a pin (see?) you'd then affix it to said board--within it's proper box.
+So, imagine yourself cutting pictures out of magazines and using a pin (see?).
+You'd then affix them to said board — within their proper boxes.

 I have only been on Pinterest for 3 weeks.
 I have 26 boards, and almost 400 pins.
 Trust me when I tell you that it is fun.
 Oh, and happy pinning!